 Wearing an unnatural color like teal with your natural hair texture can create a supernatural effect.

-A lip-length micro bob colored in an ocean-sprayed teal will give off vacation vibes all year 'round.
+A chic bob colored in an ocean-sprayed teal will give off vacation vibes all year 'round, as seen here on Katy Perry.

 If you're going to incorporate rainbow strands into your 'do, make sure the rainbow ends—teal, in this case—are the same shade as the rest of your locks for an effortless look.